rangle/ngCourse2/handout/06-change-detection.md

 Notice that even if we clearly changed the properties of the actor object, we are always working with the same `actor` instance so a shallow comparison will always return `true`.
 Even that apparently nothing changed in the template, the **default strategy** for the Change Detection is to traverse **all** the components of the tree whether or not they seem to be modified.

-Next, change detection is going to check the properties bound to the `MovieComponent`'s template doing a similar comparison:
+Next, change detection moves down in the component hierarchy and check the properties bound to the `MovieComponent`'s template doing a similar comparison:

 - Is `(old)title === (new)title`?
 Yes.
 - Is `(old)actor.firstName === (new)actor.firstName`? **No**.